-Moroccan couscous is very delicious, original and rich in flavor, slightly spicy, simple and nourishing.
+Moroccan couscous is very delicious, original, and rich in flavor, slightly spicy, simple, and nourishing.
 It has something to offer to the most refined taste.
 The ingredients normally used are the ones being produced in the country itself.
 That’s why the dishes are abundant with fruits and vegetables.

-The most preferred meat is chicken, veal, beef and lamb.
-Other important ingredients for the uniqueness of the dishes are lemons, dates, olive oils, almonds and figs.
+The most preferred meat is chicken, veal, beef, and lamb.
+Other important ingredients for the uniqueness of the dishes are lemons, dates, olive oils, almonds, and figs.

-One of the most typical dishes is the couscous.
-Traditionally, it’s prepared on Friday and at the end of the month of Ramadan as well as for celebrating of a newborn or a wedding.
-There are many variations of dishes prepared with couscous and some of the most interesting ones are those that are a combination of salty and sweet- for example couscous with meat, caramelized onions, chickpeas, beef or chicken.
+One of the most typical dishes is couscous.
+Traditionally, it’s prepared on Friday and at the end of the month of Ramadan as well as for celebrating a newborn or a wedding.
+There are many variations of dishes prepared with couscous and some of the most interesting ones are those that are a combination of salty and sweet- for example couscous with meat, caramelized onions, chickpeas, beef, or chicken.
 The most prepared couscous dish is the one with meat and seven vegetables.

 Moroccan Couscous Recipe

 Moroccan couscous with meat and seven vegetables (10 servings):

 – 1 kg couscous,

 – 4-5 tomatoes,

 – 250 grams of white radish,

 – 500 g carrots,